 - Direct access trading and market microstructure

-- Quantitative trading strategy with R and the quantstrat package
+- Quantitative trading strategy development, optimization, and backtesting with R and the quantstrat package stack

 This course covers fundamental principles of portfolio performance measurement and benchmarking.
 Topics include: